sggts04/dTodo/README.md

 **If you are new to Blockchain and dApps, scroll down for a guide on how to use this dApp as a beginner.**

-The contract dTodo has been deployed on the Ropsten Ethereum Testnet at: 0xA21eD590784E4a83AbdACC304373d57fd14A61FD
+The contract dTodo has been deployed on the Ropsten Ethereum Testnet at: [0xA21eD590784E4a83AbdACC304373d57fd14A61FD](https://ropsten.etherscan.io/address/0xa21ed590784e4a83abdacc304373d57fd14a61fd)

+You can use the app here: [shreyasgupta.in/dTodo](https://shreyasgupta.in/dTodo/)

 Make sure you're switched to Ropsten Testnet on Metamask while using the app.